A Unified Perspective on the Dynamics of Deep Transformers: Acknowledgments

 \section{Acknowledgments}

+We thank the reviewers for their accurate reading and their excellent suggestions.
 The research of JAC was supported by the Advanced Grant Nonlocal\--CPD (Non\-local PDEs for Complex Particle Dynamics: Phase Transitions, Patterns and Synchronization) of the European Research Council Executive Agency (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 883363).
 JAC was also partially supported by EPSRC grant number EP/V051121/1.
 JAC was also partially supported by the “Maria de Maeztu” Excellence Unit IMAG, funded by MCIN/AEI/10.13039/501100011033/, reference CEX2020-001105-M. The work of G. Peyré was supported by the French government under the management of Agence Nationale de la Recherche as part of the “France 2030” program, reference ANR-23-IACL-0008 (PRAIRIE-PSAI).
 The work of G. Peyré and V. Castin was supported by the ERC project WOLF.